-The plan area is, in large part, currently zoned as IR - Industrial Reserve, but is agricultural and presently under cultivation.
-The IR district is generally intended to reserve those areas of the City which are rural in character or land use but are intended for future industrial development.
-Approximately 47 ha (117 acres) adjacent to Highway 15 and Range Road 221 is currently zoned as IM - Medium Industrial; this district is generally intended to establish an area of industrial uses where site regulations require a high standard of site design, open space, and landscaping.
-This district is intended to serve as a buffer between heavier industrial and other land uses.
+The plan area is, in large part, currently zoned as IR - Industrial +Reserve, but is agricultural and presently under cultivation.
+The IRis district is "generally intended to reserve those areas of the City which are rural in character or land use but are intended for future industrial development until such time as a subdivision plan has been accepted in principle or approved for other specific uses not permitted in this district."
+Approximately 47 ha (117 acres), adjacent to Highway 15 and Range Road 221 is currently zoned as IM - Medium Industrial District; this district "is generally intended to establish an area of industrial uses where site regulations requrierequire a high standard of site design, open space, and landscaping. ...This district will accommodate uses that do not cause any external, objectionable or dangerous conditions beyond the outer limit of the site and will normally be applied intended to serve as a District to buffer between heavier industrial heavier industrial Land Use Districts from and other Lland Uuses Districts."

-In addition to the lands zoned as IM and IR, there are approximately 23.5 ha (58 acres) of land at the intersection of Range Road 220 and Township Road 550, that are currently zoned as IL - Light Industrial.
-This district is intended to provide for light industrial uses that do not adversely affect adjacent land uses or cause any external, objectionable or dangerous conditions outside of any building on the light industrial site.
-This district is also intended to serve as a buffer between heavier industrial and other land uses.
+In addition to the lands zoned as IM and IR, there are approximately 23.5 ha (58 acres) of land at the intersection of Range Road 220 and Township Road 550, that are currently zoned as IL_Light Industrial-District.
+This district is "intended to provide for light industrial uses that do not adversely affect adjacent land uses or cause any external, objectionable or dangerous conditions outside of any building on the light industrial site.
+This district is also intended to ..and may-serve as a buffer between heavier industrial and other land uses."

 In addition to the zoning currently in place, a portion of the plan area adjacent to Highway 15 is subject to the Highway 15 Vicinity Overlay.
-The purpose of the Overlay is to provide for limited highway commercial uses adjacent to Highway 15 as identified in Figure 5.0 - Land Use Concept of the ASP.
+T; the purpose of the Overlay "is to provide for limited highway commercial uses adjacent to Highway 15" as identified in Figure 5.0 - Land Use Concept of the ASP.